-Teaching about the role and function of fishing ports as the basis of fishing activities in conducting fishing operations and learning various aspects of port planning and management.
+Teaching about the role and function of fishing ports as the basis of fishing activities in conducting fishing operations and learning various aspects in the aspects of port planning and management.

 22. Fishing Rods Prototype IPP21316 3 SKS

 Fishing Rods Design is a course that studies Fishing Rods Materials, Fishing Gears, prototype and design of Fishing Gears.